marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - maintenance-window: define schedule for instances patch, update apps...
 - automation:automating routine maintenance tasks and scripts
 - run-command: run commands and scripts without loggin in via SHH/RDP
-- patch-manager: automates process of patching
+- patch-manager: automates process of patching.
+The default predefined patch baseline for Windows servers in Patch Manager is `AWS-DefaultPatchBaseline` (or `AWS-WindowsPredefinedPatchBaseline-OS`), or for OS + applications use `AWS-WindowsPredefinedPatchBaseline-OS-Applications`.

 ### Business Applications and End-USer Computing

-- Amazon Workspaces: remote desktop (full desktop)
+- Amazon Workspaces: remote desktop (full desktop).
-- Amazon AppStream: show only a hosted application (application hosting)
+- Amazon AppStream: show only a hosted application (application hosting).
-- AWS Connect: center solution with configurable call
+- AWS Connect: center solution with configurable call.
-- Amazon Chime: online meeting and video conferencing service
+- Amazon Chime: online meeting and video conferencing service.
-- Amazon WorkDocs: like GDrive
+- Amazon WorkDocs: like GDrive.
-- Amazon WorkEmail: fully managed email service
+- Amazon WorkEmail: fully managed email service.
-- Amazon WorkLink: provide secure access to internal web applications for mobile devices
+- Amazon WorkLink: provide secure access to internal web applications for mobile devices.
-- Alexa for Businnes: Alexa functionnality and skills for internal in your enterprise
+- Alexa for Businnes: Alexa functionnality and skills for internal in your enterprise.

 ### AWS Machine Learning

 - SageMaker: machine learning service managed by AWS (build, train and deploy models)
-- Amazon Comprehend: NLP
+- Amazon Comprehend: Derive and understand valuable insights from text within documents.
+Amazon Comprehend is a natural-language processing (NLP) service that uses machine learning to uncover valuable insights and connections in text.
+- Amazon Lex: Build chatbots with conversational AI.
+Amazon Lex is a fully managed artificial intelligence (AI) service with advanced natural language models to design, build, test, and deploy conversational interfaces in applications.
-- Amazon Polly: test tp speech in many languages
+- Amazon Polly: text to speech in many languages.
+Deploy high-quality, natural-sounding human voices in dozens of languages.

 ### Deployment and Operations management Documentation